Aftercare at Home

 Possible complications following a miscarriage

-Women usually do not need any routine follow up with CUMH (main hospital or EPU at the Kinsale Road Clinic) following a miscarriage.
+Normally, you should not need any routine follow up with CUMH (main hospital or EPU at the Kinsale Road Clinic) following a miscarriage.

-However, if you experience any of the following, please contact your GP, South Doc, or the Emergency Room or EPU at CUMH:
+However, if you experience any of the following, contact your GP, South Doc, or the Emergency Room or EPU at CUMH:

 -